maziac/binary-file-viewer/assets/local/help/help.md

 ### addCanvas

-For visualizing r.g. of embedded pictures there exists a canvas object that you can draw to.
+For visualizing e.g. of embedded pictures there exists a canvas object that you can draw to.
 You create one with
 ~~~js
 	const ctx = addCanvas(1000, 300, 'My Canvas');